 Christmas trees are sometimes put up, but not only indoors but outdoors too.

-Another popular holiday celebrated in high season is Boxing Day.
+Another popular holiday celebrated in the high season is Boxing Day.
 This day is a day of appreciation towards servicemen like grocers, postmen, and likewise by means of tipping them.

 This yearly tradition makes the high season all the more enjoyable for some!